 Email Signatures, Stationery and Business Cards

-To create your new email signature, use the small version of our new logo, available on request.
+To create your new email signature, use the png version of our logo, available on request.
 Put the information in this order:

 Name